AlexProgrammerDE/PistonMOTD/README.md

 * A custom client out of date message.
 You can force that to always happen too.
 * Random favicon
 * Placeholders (extendable via api)
-* Hide your playercount (only on me.alexprogrammerde.bukkit)
+* Hide your playercount (only on bukkit)
 * Very easy to understand config
 * Modular (You can enable/disable every feature)

 Compatible with external MOTD plugins.
-(Cant promise it will work with every MOTD plugin.)
+(Can't promise it will work with every MOTD plugin.)

 ## API